 The other trails

-There are three other trails in the park that I haven’t had a chance to hike yet: Quiddity Trail, Tallow Rock Bay Trail (a 10-kilometre loop, the longest trail in the park), and the Blue Mountain Trail (accessed via kayak or canoe).
+There is one other trail in the park that I haven’t had a chance to hike yet: the Blue Mountain Trail (accessed via kayak or canoe).
 I’ll definitely have to come back!

 Please note: you must pay the daily access fee to access the park.
 Charleston Lake Provincial Park is closed from mid-October to mid-May.
 A map of the trails can be found here.

 For a list of Ontario’s provincial parks that I have visited, check out the National, provincial and state parks page.